a-oxide/access-control/README.md

 ### Usage
 This was tested on a Raspbery Pi 3, however any subsequent model should be able to run this program.
-Clone this repository, then run:
+Clone this repository, then run: `pip install -r requirements.txt` to install dependencies.
+You will need python 3.9.
-'''
-pip install -r requirements.txt
-'''
-To run the program, you can just run the included bash file:
+To run the program, you can just run the included bash file: `./run.sh`
-'''
-./run.sh
-'''